vx3r/wg-gen-web/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/vx3r/wg-gen-web)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/vx3r/wg-gen-web)

-## Whay another one ?
+## Why another one ?

 All WireGuard UI implementations are trying to manage the service by applying configurations and creating network rules.
-This implementation only generate configuration and its up to you to create network rules and apply configuration to WireGuard.
+This implementation only generates configuration and its up to you to create network rules and apply configuration to WireGuard.
-For example by monituring generated directory with [inotifywait](https://github.com/inotify-tools/inotify-tools/wiki).
+For example by monitoring generated directory with [inotifywait](https://github.com/inotify-tools/inotify-tools/wiki).

 The goal is to run Wg Gen Web in a container and WireGuard on host system.

 ## Features

- * Self-serve and web based
+ * Self-hosted and web based
- * Automatically select IP from networks chosen for client
+ * Automatically select IP from the netowrk pool assigned to client
  * QR-Code for convenient mobile client configuration
  * Enable / Disable client
  * Generation of `wg0.conf` after any modification